Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis

 Although financial documents include thousands of sentences, a specific information type is usually addressed by less than 50 sentences.
 Conducting fine-grained analysis on the entire document may therefore be impractical on commodity hardware.
 To solve this problem, \approach tries to efficiently filter the majority of unrelated sentences in the pre-processed document $d$ and identify a small number of candidate sentences for further analysis.
 The basic hypothesis for candidate sentence identification is that sentences in $d$ that are similar to existing sentences related to $t$ in the labeled documents $D^L$ may also be related to $t$.
 Therefore, we calculate similarity between sentences in $d$ and sentences annotated as related to $t$ in $D^L$.
 We take the top-$n_c$ most similar sentences as candidates for fine-grained analysis.

 Specifically, we collect the sentences annotated as related to $t$ in $D^L$.
-We transform this group of sentences into a single vector (denoted as ``group vector'') using a standard IR model, i.e., the bag-of-words model~\cite{manning2008introduction}.
-Given a corpus (e.g., documents in $D^L$), the bag-of-words model gets its vocabulary (i.e., the unique words) and represents a piece of text into a vector, where the length of the vector is equal to the size of the vocabulary.
+We transform this group of sentences into a single vector (denoted as ``group vector'') using a standard IR model: the bag-of-words model~\cite{manning2008introduction}.
+Given a corpus (e.g., documents in $D^L$), the bag-of-words model gets its vocabulary (i.e., all non-duplicated words) and represents a piece of text into a vector, where the length of the vector is equal to the size of the vocabulary.
 In our context, each dimension of the group vector means a word in the vocabulary.
 If the group of related sentences does not contain a word, the value of the corresponding dimension is 0; otherwise, the value is computed by the TF-IDF (Term Frequency-Inverse Document Frequency)~\cite{manning2008introduction} of the word.